As an Amazon Associate I earn from qualifying purchases.

-- Preheat oven to 400ºF.
-Spray 14 wells of two 12-count muffin pans with non-stick spray or line the wells with cupcake liners.
+- Preheat the oven to 400ºF (204ºC).
+Spray 18 wells of two 12-count muffin pans with non-stick spray or line the wells with cupcake liners.
 Set aside.

-- In a large bowl, toss together the flour, baking powder, baking soda, and salt.
+- In a large bowl, toss together the flour, poppy seeds, baking powder, baking soda, and salt.
 Set aside.

-- It is always a good rule of thumb to use room temperature eggs when using room temperature butter.
+- Room temperature ingredients: it is always a good rule of thumb to use room temperature eggs when using room temperature butter.
 To bring eggs to room temperature quickly, place in a bowl of warm water for 10 minutes.

-- This means: add lemon juice to a glass measuring cup.
-Two lemons will give you approximately 1/2 cup of juice.
+- Lemon juice + milk: add lemon juice to a glass measuring cup.
+Two lemons will give you approximately ½ cup of juice.
 Add milk to the cup with the lemon juice until the level is at 1 cup.
 This is similar to making buttermilk.